-As a result, many Christians have habitually outsourced their spiritual responsibility to preach the Gospel, and instead, reduced their role to merely inviting non-believers to their church where a “professional” pastor can preach it for them.
+As a result, many Christians have habitually outsourced their spiritual responsibility to preach the Gospel, and instead, reduced their role in God’s Kingdom to merely inviting non-believers to their church where a “professional” pastor can preach it for them.

 In the New Testament, evangelism is always shown occurring outside of the gathering of the saints and conversion is generally followed by immediate baptism.
 Even the Great Commission commands us to “Go therefore and make disciples…” implying that preaching the Gospel is viewed as an outward work.
 That being said, biblical church embraces the Holy Spirit-led guests in the gathering but it does not turn the church meeting into an outreach event for unbelievers.

 What does a biblical house church gathering look like?

 Because house churches are autonomous and not connected to any denomination, it’s common to see a wide variety in the way each of them gathers.
 At our house church, for example, we rotate houses every eight weeks.
 That means a small church kit of dishes, hymnals, songbooks, and chairs will live at the host family’s home during that time.

 We gather at 9:30 am each Sunday and have a general time of fellowship until 10:00.
 At that point, the man of the house will ask the families to take a seat and within a few minutes, he will open the church meeting with prayer.
 After that, he may prompt the body to share any revelations, prayer requests, praise reports, or teachings (1 Corinthians 14:26).
 Then, the Holy Spirit takes the lead.